chramos/versioning-manager/README.md

 What if I have multiple targets on iOS?

 This is the answer:
 This package will handle all targets for you.
-It means that, the command will apply the change for all targets
+It means that, the command will apply the change for all of them

 ### Params